Invariance in Policy Optimisation and Partial Identifiability in Reward Learning

-This perspective highlights promising directions for the design of reward learning data sources.
-In particular, this suggests developing reward learning algorithms for mixtures of data sources with \emph{complementary} ambiguity.
-Unfortunately, most popular data sources actually appear to have similar kinds of ambiguity given one MDP.
-However, ambiguity could be reduced by incorporating data from \emph{multiple MDPs}, along the lines of \citet{amin2017} and \citet{cao2021}.
+This suggests that we can reduce the ambiguity of reward learning methods by using a mixture of data sources with complementary ambiguity.
+Unfortunately, most data sources appear to have similar kinds of ambiguity, assuming a fixed MDP.
+However, our results suggest that ambiguity could be reduced by incorporating data from \emph{multiple} MDPs, along the lines of \citet{amin2017} and \citet{cao2021}.